Paleocene–Eocene thermal maximum: North Atlantic Igneous Province

 One of the leading candidates for the cause of the observed carbon cycle disturbances and global warming is volcanic activity associated with the North Atlantic Igneous Province (NAIP), which is believed to have released more than 10,000 gigatons of carbon during the PETM based on the relatively isotopically heavy values of the initial carbon addition.
 Mercury anomalies during the PETM point to massive volcanism during the event, supplemented by tellurium anomalies.
 On top of that, increases in ∆^{199}Hg show intense volcanism was concurrent with the beginning of the PETM.
 Osmium isotopic anomalies in Arctic Ocean sediments dating to the PETM have been interpreted as evidence of a volcanic cause of this hyperthermal.

 Intrusions of hot magma into carbon-rich sediments may have triggered the degassing of isotopically light methane in sufficient volumes to cause global warming and the observed isotope anomaly.
 This hypothesis is documented by the presence of extensive intrusive sill complexes and thousands of kilometer-sized hydrothermal vent complexes in sedimentary basins on the mid-Norwegian margin and west of Shetland.
 This hydrothermal venting occurred at shallow depths, enhancing its ability to vent gases into the atmosphere and influence the global climate.
 Volcanic eruptions of a large magnitude can impact global climate, reducing the amount of solar radiation reaching the Earth's surface, lowering temperatures in the troposphere, and changing atmospheric circulation patterns.
 Large-scale volcanic activity may last only a few days, but the massive outpouring of gases and ash can influence climate patterns for years.
 Sulfuric gases convert to sulfate aerosols, sub-micron droplets containing about 75 percent sulfuric acid.
 Following eruptions, these aerosol particles can linger as long as three to four years in the stratosphere.
 Furthermore, phases of volcanic activity could have triggered the release of methane clathrates and other potential feedback loops.
 NAIP volcanism influenced the climatic changes of the time not only through the addition of greenhouse gases but also by changing the bathymetry of the North Atlantic.
 The connection between the North Sea and the North Atlantic through the Faroe-Shetland Basin was severely restricted, as was its connection to it by way of the English Channel.

 Later phases of NAIP volcanic activity may have caused the other hyperthermal events of the Early Eocene as well, such as ETM2.

 Other volcanic activity

 It has also been suggested that volcanic activity around the Caribbean may have disrupted the circulation of oceanic currents, amplifying the magnitude of climate change.
+Volcanic eruptions in the Lac de Gras kimberlite field of Canada's Slave Craton about 56 million years ago may have contributed to the Paleocene–Eocene thermal maximum.